wkumari/draft-kh-dnsop-7706bis/README.md

    requirements given in this document.
 The examples have been updated since the publication of RFC 7706.

-   The IPv4 and IPv6 addresses in this section were checked recently by testing for AXFR over TCP from each address for the known single- letter names in the root-servers.net zone.
+   The IPv4 and IPv6 addresses in this section were checked in March 2020 by testing for AXFR over TCP from each address for the known single-letter names in the root-servers.net zone.

 B.1.
 Example Configuration: BIND 9.12